Summer RosettaCon

 Food

-Food is provided from dinner at Suncadia on August 4th until your sack lunch is eaten on the August 7th hike.
+Food is provided from dinner at UW on August 3rd until your sack lunch is eaten on the August 7th hike.
 We do our best to accommodate all dietary restrictions disclosed during registration.
 Reach out to preview the menu if you might need to bring along your own supplements.

 Community